caiovini980/caiovini980/README.md

 👯 I’m always open to talk about anything, specially if it's something related to game development, animation, movies and... well, anything lol.

-💬 I'm from Brazil, yay.
+💬 I'm from Brazil, so my main language is Portuguese, but can speak English pretty well (imo).

 📫 How to reach me:
   - Email: caiovini.aa@gmail.com